timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 The role I want to focus on here (though they are all awesome) is Delivery Manager as it's the most uncommon in my experience.

-In any organisation beyond about 20 people the bureaucracy starts to sneek in, layers of rules are added as a business tries to avoid repeating previous mistakes, and as you hit enterprise scale it's positively stifling, to the point that people issues and an inability to even open Microsoft Word (TM) (R)
+In any organisation beyond about 20 people the bureaucracy starts to sneak in, layers of rules are added as a business tries to avoid repeating previous mistakes, and as you hit enterprise scale it's positively stifling, to the point that people issues and an inability to even open Microsoft Word (TM) (R)